crownstone/bluenet/docs/MESH_PROTOCOL.md

 --- | --- | ---
 0 | Time |
 1 | Registered devices |
+2 | Behaviour settings |
-2-31 | Reserved | Reserved for future use, must be 0 for now.
+3-31 | Reserved | Reserved for future use, must be 0 for now.